Wildlander-mod/wildlander-mod.github.io/1-SupportPages/KnownIssues.md

 1) Drop the armor on the floor
 2) open console, Click on it and make a note of the base id for the horse armor.
 3) close console, Pick it up and place it in the horse's inventory.
-4) In console again click the horse and use
+4) In console again click the horse replacing "baseid" with the number you made note of use the following console command

 {: .console}
+>
 > equipitem baseID 1
-replacing "baseid" with the number you made note of.

 ---